nicolaromano/BIA4/Course content.md

 **Indicative content:**

-- Introduction to the course.
-Course structure and ICAs
+- Introduction to the course structure and ICAs
 - What is image analysis and what can we use it for
 - The rationale for using Python - not as an absolute substitute for existing pieces of software
-- Very cursory introduction (1-2 slides, to be used as a reference) to the tools we will be using (e.g. Scikit Image, OpenCV, Numpy, Pandas, Matplotlib, Napari, Scikit-Learn, Keras, ...)
+- Very cursory introduction (1-2 slides, to be used as a reference) to the tools we will be using
-- Imaging methods - Light microscopy, fluorescence, confocal, electron microscopy, X-ray, MRI, etc. and associated challenges
 - Examples of problems to be solved in image analysis

 #### Lecture 1.2